SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.DivNm``
 """"""""""""""""""""""""""

- * list of numbers corresponding to the days in vitro (or any quantification of development time point)
+ * List of numbers corresponding to the days in vitro (or any quantification of development time point)
  * this is automatically generated through the provided spreadsheet and requires no user input in most cases
  * argument type : cell array of integers or float with number of entries equal to the number of unique developmental time points